 We are permitted to transfer our ownership interest in Charter to third parties.
-Charter has agreed to not adopt a poison pill that would preclude (i) our accumulation of Charter's voting securities up to and including a percentage equal to or less than 39.99%, and (ii) in the event that the we transfer all or such portion of its voting securities to a third party such that we hold less than 15% of the outstanding voting securities of Charter, such third party transferee's accumulation of Charter's voting securities up to and including a percentage less than or equal to 35%
+Charter has agreed to not adopt a poison pill that would preclude (i) our accumulation of Charter's voting securities up to and including a percentage equal to or less than 39.99%, and (ii) in the event that the we transfer all or such portion of its voting securities to a third party such that we hold less than 15% of the outstanding voting securities of Charter, such third party transferee's accumulation of Charter's voting securities up to and including a percentage less than or equal to 35%.

-As described in "Summary-Recent Developments," in connection with the execution of the Voting Agreement between Liberty and Comcast, Liberty received the Charter Side Letter from Charter clarifying certain issues under the Charter Stockholders Agreement, including, among other things, that following the merger of Charter with a subsidiary of New Charter, New Charter will be substituted for Charter for all purposes under the Charter Stockholders Agreement, and that the term Company Common Stock, as defined and used in the Charter Stockholders Agreement, will thereafter refer to the common stock of New Charter and acknowledging that Liberty's execution, delivery and performance of its obligations under the Voting Agreement will not result in a breach, violation or default in respect of its obligations under the Charter Stockholders Agreement.
+As described in "Summary-Recent Developments," in connection with the execution of the Voting Agreement between Liberty and Comcast (as the same will be assigned to us in connection with the Spin-Off), Liberty received the Charter Side Letter from Charter clarifying certain issues under the Charter Stockholders Agreement, including, among other things, that following the merger of Charter with a subsidiary of New Charter, New Charter will be substituted for Charter for all purposes under the Charter Stockholders Agreement, and that the term Company Common Stock, as defined and used in the Charter Stockholders Agreement, will thereafter refer to the common stock of New Charter and acknowledging that Liberty's execution, delivery and performance of its obligations under the Voting Agreement will not result in a breach, violation or default in respect of its obligations under the Charter Stockholders Agreement.